- How ImuPro Works

 By the next business day, we will send you the forms and kit for you to get started.

-Once we receive your blood samples we arrange for the specialised histamine test to be performed before advising you of your results within 2 weeks.
+Once we receive your blood samples we arrange for the specialised histamine test to be performed before advising you of your results in 2 to 3 weeks.

 - Contact us to discuss your specific situation and symptoms.